yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 * 'PaidParkingSubArea' column has blank values as every Parking Area doesn't have a sub-area
 * 'PaidParkingRate' column has null values and can be dropped as this information will be captured via Blockface dataset
 * There are some blank and out of range values like '4320' in the 'ParkingTimeLimitCategory' column.
 These values match with the master Blockface dataset column and hence can be ignored.
-* Column name rename 'SourceElementKey'-> 'Station_ID','PaidOccupancy'>'Occupied_Spots','ParkingSpaceCount'>'Available_Spots'
+* Column name to be renamed as follows: 'SourceElementKey'-> 'Station_ID','PaidOccupancy'>'Occupied_Spots','ParkingSpaceCount'>'Available_Spots'
-* Remove the comma from the rows in the column 'Station_ID'
+* To remove the comma from the rows in the column 'Station_ID'
 * Create the OccupancyTimeData Dimension Table using OccupancyDateTime and derive the additional columns such as 'month', 'day of the week', 'hour' using Pyspark to get the monthly, daily, hourly trends
-* Drop unwanted columns
+* Drop redundant columns

 Below is final Occupancy Fact Table Schema: